graysonhicks/gatsby-starter-skinny-docs/src/docs/how_it_works/table-of-contents-json.md

 ### Intro

-The [`table_of_contents.json`](https://github.com/graysonhicks/gatsby-starter-skinny-docs/blob/master/src/docs/table_of_contents.json) file is where you provide the structure for your documentation.
+The [`table_of_contents.json`](https://github.com/graysonhicks/gatsby-starter-skinny-docs/blob/master/src/docs/table_of_contents.json) file is where you provide the structure for your documentation, and content for its navigation.
 It relies on Gatsby's [gatsby-transformer-remark](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/) to parse Markdown files.
 It is queried in the [`templates/doc.jsx`](https://github.com/graysonhicks/gatsby-starter-skinny-docs/blob/master/src/templates/doc.jsx) page and passed the data into the [`<TableOfContents / >`](/table-of-contents-component) component.

 <a name="parts"/>